H4m5t3r/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ![Sequence diagram for createRandomTetramino()](https://github.com/H4m5t3r/ot-harjoitustyo/blob/master/dokumentaatio/kuvat/createRandomTetramino.png)

 #### Sequence diagram for collidesWith(current)
+Here the program runs a collision check.
+In this case the tetramino does not collide with the stage and a false value is returned.

 ![Sequence diagram for collidesWith(current)](https://github.com/H4m5t3r/ot-harjoitustyo/blob/master/dokumentaatio/kuvat/collidesWith(current).png)

 #### Sequence diagram for placeTetramino(current)
+The stage gets a two-dimensional collision check array from the current tetramino and puts "#" characters in the block grid in the corresponding coordinates when it notices a "#" character in the collision check array.

 ![Sequence diagram for placeTetramino(current)](https://github.com/H4m5t3r/ot-harjoitustyo/blob/master/dokumentaatio/kuvat/placeTetramino(current).png)

 #### Sequence diagram for removeRowsCheck()
+In this case the mremoveRowsCheck() method notices that one row should be removed and removeRow(y) is called for that y coordinate.

 ![Sequence diagram for removeRowsCheck()](https://github.com/H4m5t3r/ot-harjoitustyo/blob/master/dokumentaatio/kuvat/removeRowsCheck().png)

 #### Sequence diagram for the run() method in TetrisUI
 **NOTE: The whole sequence diagram is what the run() method in TetrisUI does.
 The run() method that is called in the sequence diagram is the logic class' run() method being called.
-Here the calls in the logig class' run have been left out because they were already visualized and can be found in the piece of code prior to the pictures.**
+Here the calls in the logic class' run have been left out because they were already visualized and can be found in the piece of code prior to the pictures.**

 ![Sequence diagram for UIrun()()](https://github.com/H4m5t3r/ot-harjoitustyo/blob/master/dokumentaatio/kuvat/UIrun().png)